MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/Get-Item.md

 ```

 ## DESCRIPTION
-The Get-Item cmdlet gets the item at the specified location.
+The **Get-Item** cmdlet gets the item at the specified location.
 It does not get the contents of the item at the location unless you use a wildcard character (*) to request all the contents of the item.

-The Get-Item cmdlet is used by Windows PowerShell providers to enable you to navigate through different types of data stores.
+This cmdlet is used by Windows PowerShell providers to navigate through different types of data stores.
+In the FileSystem provider, `Get-Item` gets files and folders.

 ## EXAMPLES

-### Example 1
+### Example 1: Get the current directory
 ```
-PS C:\> get-item .
+PS C:\> Get-Item .

 Directory: C:\
 Mode                LastWriteTime     Length Name